Miami Trace High School

 Miami Trace High School is a public high school near Washington Court House, Ohio.
 It is the only high school in the Miami Trace Local School District.
 Their mascot is the Panthers.

 The Miami Trace Local School District serves parts of Washington Court House while also serving the residents in almost every other area in Fayette County as well as small areas in Clinton County near Sabina and Madison County.
-Miami Trace is a member of the Frontier Athletic Conference (FAC) composed of Chillicothe, Jackson, Hillsboro, Washington Court House, and McClain.
-Miami Trace holds strong backgrounds in football, and has built a strong reputation in Girls' Basketball and Wrestling in recent past.
-Miami Trace has one of the top FFA chapters in Ohio.
+Miami Trace is a member of the Frontier Athletic Conference (FAC) composed of Chillicothe, Jackson, Hillsboro, Washington City Schools, and McClain.